-Dependents: Eligible dependents are:
+Dependents: Eligible dependents are -

-- 1. Husband or wife. - 2.
-Common-law spouse if you have cohabited as spousal partners for one year. - 3.
-Unmarried children until the end of the month in which they attain age 21 if they are mainly dependent on, and living with, you or your spouse. - 4.
-Unmarried children to any age if they are in full-time attendance at a school, college or university that is recognized by Pacific Blue Cross, and if they are mainly dependent on you or your spouse. - 5.
-Unmarried physically or mentally handicapped children to any age if they are mainly dependent on, and living with, you or your spouse.
+- 1. Husband or wife. - Common-law spouse if you have cohabited as spousal partners for one year.

+- Unmarried children until the end of the month in which they attain age 19 if they are mainly dependent on, and living with, you or your spouse. - Unmarried children until the end of the month in which they attain age 25 if they are in full-time attendance at a recognized school, college or university and if they are mainly dependent on you or your spouse. - Unmarried physically or mentally handicapped children to any age if they are mainly dependent on, and living with, you or your spouse.

-Note: "Children" means your children or your spouse's children, and includes adopted and step children, and children for whom you are the legal guardian.
+Note: "Children" means your children or your spouse's children, and includes adopted and stepchildren, and children for whom you are the legal guardian.
 Legal proof of guardianship is required.
 "Mainly dependent" means the child relies on you or your spouse, principally, for financial support.
-You must be prepared to prove that persons claimed as dependents are actually dependent upon you.
+You must be prepared to prove that persons claimed as dependents are actually dependent upon you and have not ceased to be dependent.